isomerpages/moe-kranjipri/_about-us/Principal's Message.md

 provides a coherent overview of the school's collective efforts to nurture future-ready learners.
 At the heart of the Framework is the vision of the school to nurture Joyful Learners, Gracious Citizens and Champions in Life.
-In order to deliver our vision, the four core attrivutes of Values, Skills, Knowledge and Attitudes that eery Kranjian needs to have are defined.
+In order to deliver our vision, the four core attributes of Values, Skills, Knowledge and Attitudes that eery Kranjian needs to have are defined.
 You can read more about it on our dedicated webpage&nbsp;<a href="https://www.kranjipri.moe.edu.sg/our-curriculum/total-curriculum-framework/introduction/" rel="noopener noreferrer nofollow" target="_blank">here.</a>
 </p>